sarahciston/shequalifies/posts/field2-dataIds.md

 [view Rapoport's additional computer printout works](http://www.sonyarapoport.org/project-type/early-computer-paper/){:target="_blank"}

-_forms of dailiness, open practice on paper, using the materials of computation (dot matrix paper), combining and comparing with computation (bio-tracking calculator), her own aesthetic emerges in collage form, using quantitative techniques for emotion/behavior/'soft'/qualitative data_
+_forms of dailiness, open form using paper for data collection, using the materials of computation (dot matrix paper), combining and comparing with computation (bio-tracking calculator), her own aesthetic emerges in collage form, using quantitative techniques for emotion/behavior/'soft'/qualitative data_

 </div>

-**flagging**

-**emoji**
+I'll offer two more examples of overshadowed forms that could offer insights into different ways of thinking with data.
+Lately overtaken with apps like Grindr and Tinder, since the early 1970s some queer and kink communities have used the simple printed hankerchief in different colors and patterns, placed in a pocket, to indicate sexual preference, availability, and compatability.
+I would consider this not only an extremely adaptive form but also a kind of self-identifying data practice.
+Economical, unlimited to the number of colors of fabric one can shove in a back pocket or tie to an arm, leg, etc., the options are virtually endless to signal interest and compatability---or at least, if not legible to the viewer, act as a conversation starter.[^Lex]

+[^]: It's worth noting a newly popular lesbian, non-binary, and queer dating app [Lex](https://thisislex.app/) takes its inspiration from the abbreviation-riddled text-only ads from the Village Voice era, so perhaps hybrid forms are catching on.

+Not dissimilarly, emoji today may do poorly to convey literal meaning in the same way a non-pictographic sentence would, but conversants often develop a common lexicon amongst themselves that bear no resemblance or even run counter to the standard definitions established by Unicode and that may update on the fly as the needs of the user change over time or per conversation: "the utility of an emoji lies in the indeterminacy of its pictographic versus iconographic legibility as a signifier of affect, emotion, or sociality" (Stark and Crawford 2015, 5).
+And yet, this exuberance again gets reabsorbed as affective labor by the capitalist enterprise, as "just another means to lure consumers to a platform, to extract data from them more efficiently, and to express a normative, consumerist, and predominantly cheery world-view" (8).
+Apple will learn which weird emoji I plan to use next, and Facebook (with its choice of just a handful of animated emoji) will use my selection to categorize my response to a post as a 'feeling' and sift my timeline (and the timelines of others) all without my noticing.

-The key is having an open, writerly format: The original platform, tool, medium, or language must be open enough to interpretation to be able to be appropriated.
+The key is having a flexible format (what Barthes would call a writerly text).
+The original platform, tool, medium, or language must be open enough to interpretation to be able to be appropriated.
 Hankerchiefs?
 Sure.
 Smiley faces?
 Yes, with some latent race issues circulating around the weird yellow skin color, okay.
 Sometimes a peach is not just a peach but a cute butt.
 But an app reminding you that you haven't gone running as far as your friends, while showing you an ad for Cheetos?
 That's just mean, with not much room for reappropriation.

+>"Where data gathering and analysis is part of everyday practice, when lodged in the memories and bodies of women, it has been called caring for others.
+But the self-care processes that wearable devices can track, manage, and analyze have been coded as part of a masculine pursuit of self-knowledge and self-control. [...]
+But this body of knowledge looks suspiciously like early Enlightenment paradigms that privileged white, male, bourgeois life as the only life worth knowing. [...] we are not simply talking about large-scale data storage and analysis creating different ways of knowing but also different ways of being."
+(Wernimont 2018, 143)

-Lupton (2020) calls for an 'ethics of care' that can reconceptualize "personal data by re-humanizing them" (123), in part to "think about digital data as forms of matter" (123)---even as "a new form of human remains" just like bones (125).
-To take an ethical stance with data assemblages, she argues, means not assuming data can 'speak for' anyone and requires asking "whose interests are served or neglected when agential cuts are made in response to digital datasets?"
+Lupton (2020) instead calls for an 'ethics of care' that can reconceptualize "personal data by re-humanizing them" (123), in part to "think about digital data as forms of matter" (123)---even as "a new form of human remains" just like bones (125).
+What would it mean to consider our data traces to be 'ours' as much as we consider other human remains?
+In part, to take an ethical stance with data assemblages, she argues, means not assuming data can 'speak for' anyone and requires asking "whose interests are served or neglected when agential cuts are made in response to digital datasets?"
 (124).

-**see also my data decomp problem**

 <div class="artist">